-15. Teams
+15.TEAMS

-- 15.1 Review Teams will be comprised of reviewers who invest the delivery of the EQ-Arts mission with authority and integrity, engendering confidence and trust in the processes of quality assurance and enhancement.
-The EQ-Arts Board is responsible for approving the appointment of Chairs and Team Members. - 15.2 The size of teams will vary depending on the type of the exercise being undertaken and its scale and/or complexity.
-Normally the composition and size of a review team will be discussed with an institution.
-The minimum number of members for any team will be three reviewers and one review secretary. - 15.3 Team membership will be comprised of individuals who represent stakeholder groups and are listed in the EQ-Arts Peer Review Register as follows:
+- 15.1 IReview Teams will be comprised of reviewers who, together, invest the delivery of the EQ-Arts mission with authority and integrity so to engender high levels of confidence and trust in the processes of quality assurance and enhancement.
+The EQ-Arts Board is responsible for approving the appointment of Chairs, Secretaries and Team Members. - 15.2 The size of teams will vary depending on the type of the exercise being undertaken and its scale and/or complexity.
+Normally the composition and size of a review team will be discussed with an institution prior to arrangements being made.
+The minimum number of members for any team will be three reviewers (including a student representative) and one review secretary. - 15.3 Team membership will be comprised of individuals who represent stakeholder groups and are listed in the EQ-Arts Peer Review Register as follows: